In addition to regular inspection following complaints, the CNIL has chosen three priority themes related to the daily concerns of the French public.

 Features of the solution:

-- GDPR valid consent pop-up (to collect user consents)
+- GDPR valid consent pop-up (to collect user consent)

 - Privacy controls (options for your user to decline cookies)